ImOnF1r3/NexusFlatformer1/README.md

 3. Run `HackTheBoxExecuteMe.exe` to start the game.

 Good luck, and may your hacking skills lead you to the hidden key within Nexus!

+Royalty free Sci-Fi background music for the CTF game .
+No Copyright Music.